lszhou/lszhou.github.com/_posts/2015-05-11-Virtualenv.md

 **virtualenv** is defined as a Virtual Python Environment builder.
 Actually it is a tool used to create isolated python environments.
 It creates an environment that has its own installation directories, that doesn't share libraries with other virtualenv environments.

-**virtualenvwrapper** is a set of extensions to Ian Bicking’s virtualenv tool.
+**virtualenvwrapper** is a set of extensions to **virtualenv**.
 The extensions include wrappers for creating and deleting virtual environments and otherwise managing your development workflow, making it easier to work on more than one project at a time without introducing conflicts in their dependencies.

 To use virtualenvwrapper, *python* and *pip* should definitely be installed in your OS (currently my linux distribution is debian with kernel 3.16).